1-Day Beppu Walking Tour of Kannawa Guide (2026)

 Staying in the Kannawa area is highly recommended for walkers.
 You will be steps away from the most famous steam vents.
 Many traditional inns offer private baths for their guests.
 This creates a very authentic Japanese atmosphere.

 If you prefer modern hotels look near the Beppu Station.
 This area offers more dining and shopping choices for travelers.
 It is a short bus ride from the station to Kannawa.
-You can learn how to visit Beppu onsen from the station.
+You can learn How to Visit Beppu Onsen: A Complete 2026 Guide from the station.

 Budget travelers might enjoy the guest houses near the coast.
 These spots often have a more social vibe for international visitors.
 You can easily reach the walking tour area by public transit.
 Most buses run frequently throughout the daylight hours.